O-X-L/proxy-forwarder/README.md

 This tool is specifically designed to solve a problem when using proxy servers:

+* Setting the environment-variables 'HTTP_PROXY', 'HTTPS_PROXY', 'http_proxy' and 'https_proxy' for all applications and HTTP-clients may be problematic/too inconsistent
-* There is no clean way of forwarding traffic to a remote proxy server that is outside your layer 2 network
+* There is no clean way of forwarding all system traffic to a remote proxy server that is outside your layer 2 network
 * Some proxy servers (_like Squid_) do not support redirecting the traffic using DNAT